uma458467/cloud-native-app-labs/lab-instructions/windows-vm.md

 2) User must have an existing key pair in the account or create one

 3) The AMI can be found be searching for `WinServer08STS` in the EC2 Dashboard.
+Must be in the N. Virginia region.

 Launch the AMI named `WinServer08STS`.
 In AWS, in the EC2 dashboard, select (or search for the public image) Images > AMIs > WinServer08STS.
 Click Launch.